mozilla/code-review/docs/architecture.md

 - we do not [ever](https://hg.mozilla.org/mozilla-central/log/tip/taskcluster/ci/code-review/kind.yml) need to update the first task, so we do not have a direct dependency on mozilla-central
 - we can update the publication code (the **bot** part) easily, just like any other Taskcluster hook payload
 - we can trigger the hook from different projects, with different rules and workflows
-- we get a trigger history for free thanks to Taskcluster hook system
+- we get a trigger history for free thanks to the Taskcluster hook system
-- we can run several versions of the hook in parallel (testing environment can receive the same pulse messages than production, allowing to run in *shadow mode* - see [debugging](debugging.md) for that)
+- we can run several versions of the hook in parallel (the testing environment can receive the same pulse messages than production, allowing to run in *shadow mode* - see [debugging](debugging.md) for that)

 ## Backend

-The backend is hosted on a single Heroku web dyno as https://api.code-review.moz.tools and linked to an Heroku postgres database.
-This setup would allow us to scale easily if the need arise.
+The backend is hosted on a single Heroku web dyno at https://api.code-review.moz.tools and linked to an Heroku Postgres database.
+This setup would allow us to scale easily if the need arises.

 The Django web framework is used to build an efficient REST API (with [django-rest-framework](https://www.django-rest-framework.org/)), based on the official ORM system.

-It's main purpose is to store issues reported by the publication task at the end of its run, so that they can be retrieved later on by the frontend, if some developer want to see the reports for any revision in more details.
+Its main purpose is to store issues reported by the publication task at the end of its run, so that they can be retrieved later on by the frontend, if some developer wants to see the reports for any revision in more details.

 For more information, read the [backend](backend.md) documentation.

 ## Frontend

 The frontend is a simple [Vue.js](https://vuejs.org) Single Page Application hosted under an S3+Cloudfront bucket as https://code-review.moz.tools.
-It uses the backend as its main source of information, no authentication is implemented as all information are already public (we do not support security bugs).
+It uses the backend as its main source of information, no authentication is implemented as all information is already public (we do not support security bugs).

 With the frontend, you can:
 - browse analysis tasks (also called reports)